drive_. Auto-completion is your friend.

 Alternatively, you can refine the search using the q query parameter.
 Accepted search clauses can be found in the Google Drive API documentation.
-For example, to get all files with
+For example, to see all files that you’ve starred and that are readable by “anyone with a link”, do this:

 You generally want to store the result of a googledrive call, as we do with files is a dribble with info on several files and can be used as the input for downstream calls.
 It can also be manipulated as a regular data frame at any point.

 as_id() can be used to coerce various inputs into a marked vector of file ids.
 It works on file ids (for obvious reasons!), various forms of Drive URLs, and dribbles.